 Then, mobile communication, Bluetooth, and navigation apps came along.
-With modern tech, cars offer a new kind of independence through vehicle to vehicle communication.
-By communicating with each other wirelessly, vehicles now have the power to improve navigation apps, reduce traffic congestion and minimize car accidents, relying on relevant data to improve on these aspects of the driving experience.
+With modern tech, cars collecting data offer a new kind of independence through vehicle to vehicle communication.
+By communicating with each other wirelessly, vehicles now have the power to improve navigation apps, reduce traffic congestion and minimize car accidents, relying on relevant data collected by cars to improve on these aspects of the driving experience.

 Some navigation apps such as Waze already collect data from users to advise other drivers which roads to avoid or routes to take.
 The flaw with this system is that it requires the user to activate the app to collect the data.
 If few people use the app, then the information may be incomplete or inaccurate.
 With interconnected cars, massive quantities of data can be collected and therefore used in real time to make more accurate suggestions.

 Data collected by cars from sensors such as GPS, mobile phones and public transport can provide city planners with information on speed and density, which in turn allows them to plan for congested streets and peak hours.
 Implementing new laws and regulations based on factual data means that there would be less city planning mistakes made, such as a misplaced sign that causes traffic.